pkukkapalli/nfldata/README.md

 - [] Rename all items to be suffixed with "Item" to avoid naming collisions with enums.
 - [] Change all relative links to Pro Football Reference to absolute links.
 - [] Add a year field to `PlayerPosition` as players may change positions throughout their career.
+- [] Consolidate spiders, so that there are fewer passes over the same web pages.
+- [] Parse player transactions for free agents and undrafted free agents.

 [poetry]:https://python-poetry.org/
 [docker]:https://docs.docker.com/